-Policy Area Fairview Slopes - Area B FSLB Uses Option/Tenure ng, limited to sites without rental or social housing Hotel development, limited to sites without existing purpose-built rental or social housing Form Tower form Non-tower form Tower form Non-tower form Max Height 20 storeys 3-6 storeys 20 storeys 3-6 storeys 20 storeys Max Density 7.0 FSR 1.0-2.7 FSR 7.0 FSR 1.0-2.7 FSR 7.0 FSR Min Frontage 45.7 m (150 ft.)
+Policy Area Fairview Slopes - Area B FSLB Uses Retail/service, office, hotel, residential Option/Tenure Secured market rental h nousing or social housing Strata ownership housing, limited to sites without existing purpose-built rental or social housing Hotel development, limited to sites without existing purpose-built rental or social housing Form Tower form Non-tower form Tower form Non-tower form Max Height 20 storeys 3-6 storeys 20 storeys 3-6 storeys 20 storeys Max Density 7.0 FSR 1.0-2.7 FSR 7.0 FSR 1.0-2.7 FSR 7.0 FSR Min Frontage 45.7 m (150 ft.)
 Variable - refer to Built Form and Site Design (Chapter 11) 45.7 m (150 ft.)
 Variable - refer to Built Form and Site Design (Chapter 11) 45.7 m (150 ft.)
 Notes A minimum of 20% of the residential floor area is required to be secured at below-market rents (see Housing (Chapter 12) for details).
 For existing social housing sites, 100% of the residential floor area must be social housing.
 See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.
 Applies where a tower cannot be achieved due to lot conditions.
 Height and density allowances to vary based on lot conditions (see Built Form and Site Design (Chapter 11) and sections 11.2-11.3 for details).
 For existing social housing sites, 100% of the residential floor area must be social housing.
 A minimum of 20% of the residential floor area is required to be delivered as turnkey social housing units to the City.
 See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning Applies where a tower cannot be achieved due to lot conditions.
 Height and density allowances to vary based on lot conditions (see Built Form and Site Design (Chapter 11) and sections 11.2 and 11.3 for details).
 See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.